K. B. Desai

-K. B. Desai (1897–1979) was an Indian medical doctor, a local leader of Congress from Navsari during the Indian independence movement, and a social reformer.
+K. B. Desai (3 September 1897 – 5 November 1979) was an Indian medical doctor, a local leader of Congress from Navsari during the Indian independence movement, and a social reformer.
 He was a Gandhian.

 Freedom struggle

-Sardar Patel was imprisoned in the wake of Salt Satyagrah in 1930.
-Desai acted as spokesperson for Mahatma Gandhi in Navsari to organize local police as a strategy to help release Patel.
+Vallabhbhai Patel was imprisoned in the wake of the Salt March in 1930.
+Desai acted as a spokesperson for Mahatma Gandhi in Navsari, organizing the local police as a strategy to help release Patel.
 He was imprisoned on multiple occasions for his role in the freedom struggle.

 President of Navsari Municipal Council

 After independence in 1947, he served as President of Navsari Municipal Council (Nagarpalika Pramukh).

 Medical career

 Desai graduated with an M.B.B.S. from Bombay (Mumbai) in 1922.
 He obtained further medical training from Dublin and Vienna.
 Desai provided surgical, obstetric, dental and non-surgical care.
-He built and ran K. B. Desai Hospital in Navsari, initially on his own, then with son Dipakbhai and daughter-in-law Sushilaben.
+He built and ran K. B. Desai Hospital in Navsari.

 Social reform

-Desai was active in social reform movements.
-He opposed the caste system, admitted patients of all castes to his hospital, and served food to them from one kitchen using one set of utensils.
+Desai was actively involved in social reform movements.
+He opposed the caste system, admitting patients of all castes to his hospital and serving them food from a single kitchen using one set of utensils.